Mechanisms of Neurodegeneration Lab

 Mechanistic Neuroimaging of Neuroinflammation and Oxidative Stress in Neurodegenerative Diseases

-Our flagship research program uses hybrid MR/PET technology, investigational PET radiotracers, and blood markers to investigate pathological processes and sub-cellular measures of disease expression and progression.
+- Our flagship research program uses hybrid MRI/PET technology, investigational PET radiotracers, and blood markers to investigate pathological processes and sub-cellular measures of disease expression and progression.
 The techniques we employ are sensitive to neuroinflammation, oxidative stress/ferroptosis, iron homeostasis, vascular health, and systems-level brain structure and function.

 ENIGMA-Ataxia - A Global MRI Collaboration for Rare Cerebellar Diseases